-Personal Development, Health & Physical Education (PDHPE) (ATAR) 15320 2 Units in each of Preliminary and HSC
+Personal Development, Health & Physical Education (PDHPE) (ATAR) 15320

 The Preliminary course examines a range of areas that underpin health and physical activity.
 This includes how people think about health and physical activity, the management of personal health and the basis for how the body moves.
 Students have the opportunity to select from a range of practical options in areas such as first aid, outdoor recreation, composing and performing, and fitness choices.